 Back To School – Back To Reality.

 Thank God the school holidays are behind us.
+They’re going back to school.
 Now we can get ready to celebrate ‘National take a photo of your kids in front of a door day’.

 No more creating fun games on rainy days that involve reading the huge Facebook threads of people complaining about Grafton car park being painted.

 But then something wonderful happens; the unbridled joy of knowing that someone else is now responsible for entertaining your child on a daily basis.